How do I get enough calcium when dairy free?

 The easiest way to replace the dairy calcium is to make sure you choose a plant milk that contains the same amount of calcium as a cup of cow's milk.

-Look for 200-250mg of calcium per cup of milk or 100-120mg of calcium per 100ml of milk.
+Look for 200-250mg of calcium per cup (250ml) of milk or 100-120mg of calcium per 100ml of milk.
 The nutritional panel on the product will give you this information.

 Just take care, as many alternative plant milks may not be enriched with calcium.
-In Australia, this is true of most oat milks used in cafes.
+In Australia, this is true of most Barista oat milks used in cafes.

 Soy milk: a special mention

 Often, soy milk may not be tolerated when dairy milk is an issue- especially for babies.
-Adults may show more tolerance when dairy protein is an issue.

 Non dairy foods high in calcium

-The most absorbable calcium found in non dairy foods are when we eat fish including bones such as tinned salmon.
 Tinned tuna does not have bones so the natural calcium content is low, however there are some types of tuna where calcium has been added.

 Check the table below.